home > interesting topics > statistics > Australian statistics

 The first thing to note is that there has been no growth in people claiming to be Jehovah's Witnesses on the census, yet a 33% growth in the Australian population, a significant real decrease in Jehovah's Witnesses.

-The second graph shows that the number reported on the census has not grown, whereas Watchtower publisher records claim they have.
+The following graph "Publisher Report vs Australian Census" shows that the number of people identifying as Jehovah's Witnesses on the census has barely changed in 20 years, whereas Watchtower publisher records claim the numbers are growing.
 One reason is the ability to report less time - 15 minutes per month.
 The other is that inactive ones are less likely to still believe it is the truth, due to the growth of information on the internet over that time, and so not as many inactive ones still claim to be Jehovah's Witnesses on the census.

 The following table has been used to generate the above graphs.